mido/mido/README.rst

 * Full name, type and value checking of keyword arguments and attributes ensures that you always have a valid message.

-* Sysex is supported, with data bytes as a tuple of integers.

 * Support for Python 2 and 3.

-* Can easily be integrated with other libraries and tools.
-(Messages can be encoded to and decoded from many formats, including lists of bytes, bytearrays, hex strings and text strings.)
+* Messages can be encoded to and decoded from many formats, including lists of bytes, bytearrays, hex strings and text strings.

 * The MIDI parser can be used to parse MIDI from any source by feeding it bytes and fetching the produced messages.)